neilernst/bioViz-node/design-sketch.md

 	QUERY:
 	select genes.known_gene_symbol, samples.mean_expression_level, regions.common_name from genes,samples, regions where genes.id = samples.gene_id and regions.id = samples.region_id and genes.known_gene_symbol = "DDX48" and regions.brodmann_code = 'Nucleus_accumbens';

 # June 18
 Using Stylus and Jade for output, with Express as web framework.
 Stylus compiles a .styl file into CSS.
 You refer to the CSS that gets compiled in the Jade file.
 In Jade the layout.jade file is the 'main' function, that gets the value of variables.
 Typically 'body' variable gets the value of "page.jade".

+# July 10
+Realizing that what we really need is the granularity of 'fragment_id', as each Gene (CALU) is then divided into fragments, which have an associated expression.
+So the form should hav eanother search function, "list all fragments" from this gene.